Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 The following precautions should also be followed:

-• Never use a range to heat the home; it simply wasn’t designed for that purpose.
+• Never use a range to heat the home; it simply wasn’t designed for that

 • Keep the cooking area clean of spills and grease.